ESIPFed/data-help-desk/docs/about/what_is_a_data_help_desk.md

 in data management, open science principles, and the FAIR framework—ensuring their data and software are Findable, Accessible, Interoperable, and Reusable.

-The Data Help Desk plays a vital role in:
+## The Data Help Desk plays a vital role in

 -   Empowering researchers to effectively manage and share their data.
 -   Promoting standardized, reproducible workflows and tools.